‘Eliezer and Rebecca at the Well’,

-This painting was executed when Poussin was at the height of his powers.
-Unhappy and dissatisfied in his personal life, Poussin nevertheless painted with glorious elegance and grace.
-He placed the figures in classical surroundings, and dressed them as if they were living in the Classical Age, quite disregarding historical accuracy.
+This painting was done when Poussin was at his peak.
+Unhappy and dissatisfied in his personal life, Poussin nevertheless painted with glorious elegance.

-Poussin was influenced by Greek and Roman statuary.
-Like the great sculptors of the past he formed an ideal of beauty, while still appreciating the merits of simplicity of form.
-His figures are posed in natural attitidues, and the clothing both conceals and enhances the loveliness of their forms.
+As you can guess, Poussin was influenced by Greek and Roman statuary.
+Like the great sculptors of the past he formed an ideal of beauty.
+His figures are posed in natural attitidues, and the clothing both conceals and enhances – as clothing should.

 Poussin’s patron was the great Cardinal Barbarini, a generous sponsor.
-In 1640 Poussin was invited to Paris to become the young Louis XIV’s official painter, but after three years in the French court Poussin gladly returned to Rome, where he died in 1665.
+Then in 1640 Poussin was invited to Paris to become the young Louis XIV’s official painter – a great honour.
+But after three years in the French court Poussin gladly returned to Rome, where he died in 1665.

 Paolo Cagliari (Veronese), circa 1580

-These paintings show the incident where Rebecca meets and impresses the strangers at the well.
+These paintings show the moment where Rebecca meets and impresses the strangers at the well.
 Her pose and ample figure suggest she has life and energy to offer an aspiring suitor.